MicrosoftDocs/SupportArticles-docs/support/developer/browsers/installation/disable-internet-explorer-windows.md

 To disable Internet Explorer, use one of the following methods.

+If you want to restore the program on your computer, we recommend to use the method that you've used before (Control Panel or DISM).

+If you disable by using DISM, the entry point *iexplore.exe* removes from the file system but the rendering engine remains on the system.
+You should continue installing security updates that apply to Internet Explorer because the program will still be installed on your computer after disabling it.

 > [!NOTE]
-> If you want to restore the program on the same computer, we recommend that you use the same method that you first used (Control Panel or DISM).
-Because Internet Explorer remains installed on the computer after you disable it, you should continue to install security updates that apply to Internet Explorer.
+> If you disable Internet Explorer by using any of the following methods, the Internet Explorer (IE) mode won't be available in Microsoft Edge.
+To continue using IE mode in Microsoft Edge to access legacy applications, see [Disable Internet Explorer 11 as a standalone browser](https://docs.microsoft.com/deployedge/edge-ie-disable-ie11#disable-internet-explorer-11-as-a-standalone-browser).

 ## Method 1 - Use Control Panel (client systems only), Feature On Demand